wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

 ---
-title: "Is event sourcing hard?
-Part 1.
-Let's have a event store thingy"
+title: "Is Event Sourcing hard?
+Part 1: Let's build a domain object from events"
-date: 2024-04-27
+date: 2024-06-07
-summary: "How and when to user flatmap function in Java stream"
+summary: "Learn the concepts of event sourcing and how to implement a basic, non-production-ready application using it."
-description: ""
+description: "This post is a great introduction to event sourcing.
+It covers its basic concepts, what it is, and why (and why not) to use it.
+Different ways of implementing event sourcing in Java are presented."
-tags: ["java", "craftmanship", "architecture", "events", "event-sourcing", "event-store", "postgresql", "database"]
+tags: ["events", "event-sourcing", "event-store", "java", "craftmanship", "architecture", "database"]
 ---

-What if I told you that there is a different way of storing business entities other than as entries in tables of relationship database or JSONs in document key-values stores or graphs in graph databases?
-Of course people can invent anything but the key is - will it be useable?
+What if I told you that there is a different way of storing business entities other than as entries in relational database tables, JSONs in document key-value stores, or graphs in graph databases?
+Of course, people can invent anything, but the key question is: will it be usable?

-And the answer is - yes, there is another way which is not yet another way of doing the same thing but it also adds value to "traditional" ways of storing entities.
-This another way is a called **event sourcing** and is getting its momentum nowadays.
+And the answer is yes—there is another way that is not just a different approach to the same problem but also adds value to traditional methods of storing entities.
+This method is called **event sourcing** and it is gaining momentum nowadays.

-This is my first article of  "Is event sourcing hard?" series in which I'll take a practical approach and try to implement key concepts of *event sourcing* in Java.
-In each article I will tackle different aspect of it.
-E.g. in this I'm focusing on explaining what event sourcing is and show how it could look like in the code.
-In next ones I'll focus on adding additional elements connected with *event sourcing*, like events store or outbox.
-Moreover I'll explore more advanced concepts like how to version events, how to create snapshot events or how to handle bi-temporal events.
-But that's not everything that I have planned for this series!
+This is my first article in the "Is *event sourcing* hard?" series, where I'll take a practical approach and try to implement key concepts of *event sourcing* in Java.
+In each article, I will tackle different aspects of it.
+For example, in this one, I'm focusing on explaining what *event sourcing* is and showing how it could look in code.
+In the next ones, I'll focus on adding additional elements connected with *event sourcing*, like an *event store* or an outbox.
+Moreover, I'll explore more advanced concepts such as how to version events, create snapshot events, and handle bi-temporal events.
+But that's not everything I have planned for this series!

-My article is of course not the first on this topic.
-In fact if you google it you will find a plethora of great resources far more advanced and deeper into it than this one.
-For instance a great blog by [Oskar Dudycz - event-driven.io](https://event-driven.io/) is an awesome source of information on *event sourcing*.
+My article is, of course, not the first on this topic.
+In fact, if you google it, you will find a plethora of great resources far more advanced and in-depth than this one.
+For instance, a great blog by [Oskar Dudycz - event-driven.io](https://event-driven.io/) is an excellent source of information on *event sourcing*.

-With my series I'm not trying to broader this topic.
-It's just my take on it, on how I understand it with a little bit of playing around with its concepts.
+With my series, I'm not trying to cover this topic exhaustively.
+It's just my take on it, how I understand it, and a bit of playing around with its concepts.

 ### What is event souring?

-In the essence the concept is very simple.
-Instead of storing information about our models as database entries we store facts about them.
-Instead of storing properties of an entity we're storing all events that pertain to it.
+In essence, the concept is very simple.
+Instead of storing information about our models as database entries, we store facts about them.
+Rather than storing properties of an entity, we store all events that pertain to it.

-To visualize it let's check on an example and let's say that we want to model a delivery for a service that provides food to home.
+To visualize this, let's consider an example.
+Suppose we want to model a delivery service that provides food to homes.
 Here are some business events that can occur:

 ![events example](1-events.png)

-Now, the idea is to store them as they are in an **events store**.
-When a new action needs to be performed on a specific delivery (e.g. it needs to be canceled) the application needs first to load all events and then process them to rebuild the current state of a delivery:
+Now, the idea is to store these events in an **event store**.
+When a new action needs to be performed on a specific delivery (e.g., it needs to be canceled), the application first needs to load all events and then process them to rebuild the current state of the delivery:

 ![event-sourcing](2-event-sourcing.png)

-There are multiple ways on how it could be achieved in the code.
-Here is an example of the `Delivery` class which has a static factory method `from(List<Event> events)` which accepts a list of events and produces the domain object:
+There are multiple ways in which this could be achieved in the code.
+Here's an example of the`Delivery` class, which includes a static factory method `from(List<Event> events)`.
+This method accepts a list of events and produces the domain object:

 ```java
 @Getter